Gattocrucco/lsqfitgp/docs/userguide/components.rst

     \operatorname{sum}(x) \equiv 1 \cdot \operatorname{long}(x) +
                                  1 \cdot \operatorname{short}(x).

-(There is also the analogous :meth:`~GP.addproclintransf`, which takes a Python function like :meth:`~GP.addlintransf`.)
+(There is also the analogous :meth:`~GP.defproclintransf`, which takes a Python function like :meth:`~GP.addlintransf`.)
 Now that we have defined the components, we evaluate them on the points::